AnryYang/anryyang.github.io/_pages/about.md

 News
 ======
-- Aug 09, 2021: Our paper titled "Scaling Attributed Network Embedding to Massive Graphs" was selected as the best paper in VLDB 2021.
+- Aug 09, 2021: Our paper titled "Scaling Attributed Network Embedding to Massive Graphs" was selected as the best research paper in VLDB 2021.
 - May 15, 2021: One paper "Unconstrained Submodular Maximization with Modular Costs: Tight Approximation and Application to Profit Maximization" has been accepted by VLDB 2021.
 - Jan 16, 2021: One paper "Effective and Scalable Clustering on Massive Attributed Graphs" has been accepted by TheWebConf(WWW) 2021.
 - Dec 15, 2020: My doctoral thesis titled "Efficient and Scalable Techniques for PageRank-based Graph Analytics" is now publicly available on Digital Repository of NTU.